GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_multibroker.md

 ## Execution and Results

-Unlike the other advanced broker examples, this one can be run with a single helics_cli command:
+Unlike the other advanced broker examples, this one can be run with a single HELICS runner command:

 ```shell-session
 $ helics run --path=./multi_broker_runner.json